oscarnewman/schedules-ios/fastlane/README.md

 ```
 fastlane ios beta
 ```
-Submit a new Beta Build to Apple TestFlight
+Submit a new Beta Build to Crashylitcs

 This will also make sure the profile is up to date
 ### ios appstore